dlbewley/demo-autofs/layering/readme.md

 > **Entitlements**
 >
 > Entitlement to download RPMs are enabled by an automatic copy of the `etc-pki-entitlement` secret from the `openshift-config-managed` namespace into the openshift-machine-config-operator namespace.
 > Your cluster global pull secret must have proper entitlement to pass on to the nodes.
+I _believe_ this is conveyed by having a RHN login associated with a support contract.

 * Create the [`MachineOSConfig`](machineosconfig.yaml) to define and begin the image build.